 35000.
-Principles of Epidemiology. (=ENST 27400, HSTD 30900, PPHA 36400) Introductory statistics recommended.
+Principles of Epidemiology. (=BIOS 29318, ENST 27400, HSTD 30900, PPHA 36400) Introductory statistics recommended.
 Epidemiology is the study of the distribution and determinants of health and disease in human populations.
 This course introduces the basic principles of epidemiologic study design, analysis, and interpretation, through lectures, assignments, and critical appraisement of both classic and contemporary research articles.
-The course objectives include: (1) to be able to critically read and understand epidemiologic studies; (2) to be able to calculate and interpret measures of disease occurrence and measures of disease exposure associations; and (3) to understand the contributions of epidemiology to clinical research, medicine, and public health.
+The course objectives include: (1) to be able to critically read and understand epidemiologic studies; (2) to be able to calculate and interpret measures of disease occurrence and measures of disease-exposure associations; and (3) to understand the contributions of epidemiology to clinical research, medicine, and public health.
 Autumn.

 35600.
-Applied Survival Analysis. (=HSTD 33100) PQ: STAT 22400 (=HSTD 32400) or equivalent; or consent of instructor.
+Applied Survival Analysis. (=HSTD 33100) PQ: HSTD 32100/STAT 22000, introductory statistics, or consent of instructor.
 This course introduces principles and methods for the analysis of time-to-event data.
 This type of data occurs extensively in both observational and experimental biomedical and public health studies, as well as in industrial applications.
 While some theoretical statistical detail is given (at the level appropriate for a master's student in statistics), we primarily focus on data analysis.
-Problems are motivated from an epidemiologic and clinical perspective, concentrating on the analysis of cohort data and time-toevent data from controlled clinical trials.
-Winter.
+Problems are motivated from an epidemiologic and clinical perspective, concentrating on the analysis of cohort data and time-to-event data from controlled clinical trials.
+Autumn.